 - No gun handling.

-- No standing on the concrete or touching equipment on tables.
+- No standing forward of the red line or touching equipment on tables.

 - You cannot bring a gun from your vehicle or to your vehicle during a cease fire.

 - During cease fires, the muzzle loader must be empty of powder.